James Dashner: Early life

 James Dashner was born on November 26, 1972, in Austell, Georgia, as one of six children in the family.
-He was raised a Mormon.
+He was raised a member of The Church of Jesus Christ of Latter-day Saints.
 At the age of 10, he would type on his parents' typewriter.
 He graduated from Duluth High School in 1991.
 He moved from Atlanta, Georgia to Provo, Utah to study at Brigham Young University, where he received a master's degree in accounting.

 Career

 Dashner released his first novel in 2003, titled A Door in the Woods.
 Like many of his books, A Door in the Woods is a fantasy aimed at teenagers.
-The story follows Jimmy Fincher, who notices person in the forest acting suspiciously.
+The story follows Jimmy Fincher, who notices a person in the forest acting suspiciously.
 What he witnesses then sets off a chain of events changing Jimmy's life.
 A Door in the Woods became part of a series of books, known as The Jimmy Fincher Saga.
 In 2004, a second and third book were released as part of The Jimmy Fincher Saga.
 The second instalment was A Gift of Ice, which again follows Jimmy in his journey to save the world from The Stompers.
 The third instalment of the series was released later in 2004, titled The Tower of Air.
-A fourth and final book concluded the series, War of the Black Curtain, which was published in 2005.
+A fourth and final book, War of the Black Curtain, was published in 2005 and concluded the series.

-Following the conclusion of his Jimmy Fincher Saga series, Dashner began working on two new series.
-The first became known as The 13th Reality book series and the second was The Maze Runner series.
-Dashner published The Journal of Curious Letters in 2008, which was the first book in the 13th Reality Series.
-The book became a highly acclaimed children's book, receiving a Whitney Award the same year it was published.
+Following the conclusion of his Jimmy Fincher Saga series, Dashner began working on two new series, which would become The 13th Reality series and The Maze Runner series.
+The first book of The 13th Reality, The Journal of Curious Letters, was published in 2008.
+The book became a highly acclaimed children's book, receiving a Whitney Award the same year.
 In 2009, the novel was recognized again as a Borders Original Voices pick.
-During 2009, Dashner released two more books.
-The Hunt for Dark Infinity was his second instalment in The 13th Reality series and The Maze Runner was the first book in a series of the same name.
+During 2009, Dashner released two more books: The Hunt for Dark Infinity, the second instalment in The 13th Reality series, and The Maze Runner, the first book in a series of the same name.
 The popularity of The Maze Runner led 20th Century Fox to obtain the rights in late 2010 for a film adaptation, with Catherine Hardwicke set to direct.
-The Maze Runner appeared on the New York Times Best Seller list for the first time in late 2012, in the Children's category alongside dystopian novels, The Hunger Games and Divergent.
-The Maze Runner remained on the list for years, making it one of the best selling children's books of all time.
+The Maze Runner appeared on the New York Times Best Seller list for the first time in late 2012, in the Children's category alongside dystopian novels such as The Hunger Games and Divergent.
+The Maze Runner remained on the list for years, making it one of the best-selling children's books of all time.